Noetherian $\pi$-bases and Telg\'arsky's Conjecture: From winning strategy to 2-tactic for in BM(X)

 We use in the proof above a technique which is one of the main techniques used when one strategy is derived from another in topological games.
 The main idea is to produce two entwined plays, one to be played with known strategy and the other with the strategy to be defined.

 \begin{remark} ($\star$) and ($\star\star$)-conditions can be different from each other.
 Because, from Remark \ref{bitmedi} and Example \ref{gitti}, we know that a Noetherian table of a Noetherian family $\mathcal{A}$ can be different from a Noetherian table of a subfamily of $\mathcal{A}$, even though from Theorem \ref{yeter} we know something about them.
-Note that $[\mathcal{B}]$ is a Noetherian table of $\mathcal{B}$ and $[pg(\mathcal{B})]$ is a Noetherian table of this subfamily $pg(\mathcal{B})\subseteq \mathcal{B}$.
+Note that $[\mathcal{B}]$ is a Noetherian table of $\mathcal{B}$ and $[pur(\mathcal{B})]$ is a Noetherian table of this subfamily $pur(\mathcal{B})\subseteq \mathcal{B}$.
 Also, there is more to these conditions than a subfamily.
 The same is valid for $\dagger$ and $\dagger\dagger$ in Corollary \ref{Teorem winning ten 2-tactige ana sonuc}. \begin{flushright} \kare \end{flushright} \end{remark}

 The following corollary states that any Galvin $\pi$-base can be modified to satisfy the hypothesis of Theorem \ref{Teorem winning ten 2-tactige ana sonuc 2}.
 So, Theorem \ref{Teorem winning ten 2-tactige ana sonuc 2} includes the Galvin's theorem (see the introduction of this article for the Galvin's theorem).
 Most likely, Theorem \ref{Teorem winning ten 2-tactige ana sonuc 2} says more than the Galvin's theorem.
 But to show this we need a proper example.
-We didn't ponder to find such an example.
 We left it as an open question (see Question \ref{Galvin}).

 \begin{corollary} If any $\pi$-base $\mathcal{B}$ for a space $X$ has the following (*)-property (the hypothesis of Galvin's theorem (in our terminology a Galvin $\pi$-base)), then $X$ has a $\pi$-base $\mathcal{B}'\subseteq \mathcal{B}$ such that $\mathcal{B}'$ has ($\star$) and ($\star\star$)-conditions of Theorem \ref{Teorem winning ten 2-tactige ana sonuc 2}.